Back to blog

 If you are a teacher:

-You are already being asked to carry too much of this on your own.
-This is not one more accusation.
-It is one practical move inside an impossible situation.
+You’re already being asked to carry too much of this on your own.
+It’s one practical move inside an impossible situation.
 Add one question to one upcoming assignment: “Walk me through how you approached this.
 What did you try first?
 What was wrong?
-What did you change?”
-You do not need a new policy to ask that question.
-The conversation that follows teaches and tests at the same time - and it tells you immediately whether the work was theirs.
+What did you change?
+Now apply the same idea to this nearby problem.”
+You don’t need a new policy to ask that question.
+The conversation that follows teaches and tests at the same time, and tells you immediately whether the work was theirs.

 If you are a parent:

 Most parents are behind the reality of the tools.
-That is understandable.
+That’s understandable.
 The shift happened fast.
 But paying attention here can help your kid more than you think.
-Ask two questions about their last big assignment: “What argument did you make?” and “What did you change after your first draft?”
-Not to catch them - to understand what they’re building.
+Ask two questions about their last big assignment: “What were you trying to prove, solve, or explain?” and “What changed after your first attempt?”
+You’re trying to understand what they’re building.
 If they can answer, something is working.
-If they can’t, that is worth a conversation with their teacher.
-Not accusatory.
-Curious: “How is the class handling AI use?
+If they can’t, it’s worth a conversation with their teacher.
+Come curious: “How is the class handling AI use?
 What does the school expect students to be able to do on their own?”
+Enough parents asking that question can move policy.

 Action ladder